rackerlabs/docs-cloud-cdn/rst/devguide/api-operations/get-retrieve-a-cached-asset-v1.0-project-id-services-service-id-assets.rst

     GET /v1.0/{project_id}/services/{service_id}/assets

+Retrieves a cached asset.

-Retrieves the version of the asset that has been cached at the edge, along with any custom rules for the asset.
+This operation retrieves the version of the asset that has been cached at the edge, along with any custom rules for the asset.

 The examples contain the expanded URL template with values inherited from parameters (for example, https://private-anon-afee1c004-cdn.apiary-mock.com/services/mywebsite/assets).